Medical Coding Specialist Certificate

 - Microcomputer applications and topics related to computers in health care.

-Courses in the Health Information Technology Program are offered totally online.
+Courses in the Medical Coding Specialist Certificate Program are offered totally online.
 All course content and exams are delivered online.
 Students interested in pursuing an education via online delivery must be highly motivated, independent learners, possessing excellent organizational and time management skills.
 Students must have email and high-speed Internet access.
 No on-campus attendance is required.

 Since this an entirely online program, students must be familiar with how to use the internet, email, uploading and downloading files, and the use of various common word processing programs.
 Please review technical requirements for HIT/CIM department.